10 essential tips for first time pet owners

 Pet insurance can help cover the cost of veterinary treatments or emergency care if your pet becomes unwell unexpectedly or is injured in an accident.
 If you want to make sure your pet is covered from the get go, it’s a good idea to to research your options and choose a policy before they arrive.

-Tesco Bank Pet Insurance provides cover for pets aged 8 weeks or older.
-You can find out more about our pet insurance on our website.
+Tesco Bank Pet Insurance provides cover for pets aged 8 weeks or older, with dog insurance, cat insurance and multi pet insurance options.

 Introducing your pet to its new home is very exciting but try to stay calm so they don’t get too overwhelmed.
 Let them investigate at their own pace and have food and treats on hand to reward good behaviour.